 The team project is used for student teams to learn how to design and implement a database for an ebusiness application and learn how to work together as a team.
 Students will be randomly assigned to form teams.
 Each team consists of up-to five members.
 Representative e-business applications are recommended to student teams.
-Student teams need to: 1) submit project proposal, 2) make two project-in-progress reports to get feedback from instructors and TAs, 3) make project presentation and 4) provide peer review of other team's project presentations.
+Student teams need to: 1) submit project proposal (3%), 2) make project-in-progress report part A (3%) and Part B (3%) to get feedback from instructors and TAs, 3) make project presentation (10%) and 4) provide peer review of other team's project presentations (1%).

-Assignment #1 - Database modeling (15%)
+Assignment #1 - Database modeling (10%)